AdobeDocs/workfront.en/help/quicksilver/workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/create-custom-tabs.md

 ## Display dashboards in the left panel of objects

-For more information about adding a dashboard under an object, see the section [[!UICONTROL Add a dashboard] in the left panel of a Workfront object or area](#add-a-dashboard-in-the-left-panel-of-a-dnl-workfront-object-or-area) in this article.
+For more information about adding a dashboard under an object, see the section [[!UICONTROL Add a dashboard] in the left panel of a Workfront object or area](#add-a-dashboard-in-the-left-panel-of-a-workfront-object-or-area) in this article.

 When you add a dashboard to a custom section under an object, the object acts as a filter for the dashboard.
 For example, if you add a task report on a dashboard and you add the dashboard to a project, the custom section that contains the dashboard on the project displays only tasks on the project you are viewing.